richtastic/ff/src/3DR/wiki/app.md

 			affine nonlinear
 				A) image match scores
 				B) point-geometry
-	- can affine match be used to estimate normal?
 	- normal estimated as average of center-to-view directions
 	- size estimated as ???
 	- coarse points can use images (photometric) compares to optimize patches